3r1/awawa/README.md

 If you do not yet have the filter sounds, grab them from: https://github.com/3r1/awawa/releases/download/3.0/awawa_filter_sounds.zip

 ## Todo
+- make a lite filter that should work on 0.3.0 release on August 29th
+- post 0.3.0, work on new currency tiers and currency rebalancing
 - update colors for jewels, runes, charms, relics, keys, tablets, logbooks, baryas, ultis
 - revisit coloring of "league" items -- some disappear a little in currency tiers, potential gradient for stacked items
 - TESTING filtering for "tier" items (from 0.2.0h)